bunnysayzz/autotype/README.md

 2. Paste your text into the text area
 3. Adjust the typing delay if needed (default is 0.05 seconds)
 4. Choose whether to preserve tab characters (checked by default)
+5. Enable "Code Mode" when typing programming code for precise formatting
-5. Click "Start Typing" and quickly switch to your target application
+6. Click "Start Typing" and quickly switch to your target application
-6. After a 5-second countdown, the text will be typed automatically
+7. After a 5-second countdown, the text will be typed automatically

 ## Permissions